MiguelGT98/Android/README.md

-# Mobile Application Development Project on Android
+# Mobile Application Development Projects on Android
 The following projects are a part of an introductory course to Android development

 ## [Io Pienso Positivo](../../tree/IoPiensoPositivo)